RUN BETTER WITH OUR NEWSLETTER

 Make sure you're dressed for the occasion.
 When dressing for a run in the snow, bear in mind that you might be moving slower than usual and might need an extra layer to keep your body temperature up.

 When it comes to running clothing, it is essential to consider the technical aspects.
-Running with full-length leggings and a thermal top .
+Full-length leggings or trousers, and a thermal top gives you a good start.
 Specialist running thermals help in regulating body temperature by trapping in heat, keeping runners warm in cold weather.
 They also wick away moisture from your skin to keep you dry, so you don't feel the chill.

 To give you more confidence, you might consider wearing a waterproof jacket too.
 Not only do they keep you dry from the outside, they are also breathable, helping to keep you dry and comfortable on the inside too.
 The GoreTex lining also helps with insulation for added warmth!

-In deeper snow fell running shoes will give you the best traction, they usually also have a stickier rubber on the outsole than road or trail shoes making them the best option for icy conditions too.
+In deeper snow fell running shoes will give you the best traction.
+Rhey usually also have a stickier rubber on the outsole than road or trail shoes making them the best option for icy conditions too.
 Trail shoes will be a bit more versatile and give more cushioning.

 Just because you have to alter your training for a week or so doesn't mean your fitness will disappear.
 You might not be able to do your usual speed workouts, but if you're inventive enough you can still get the training in, even if you have to resort to indoor options!
 Take a spin class, go for a swim, head to a treadmill or elliptical trainer in the gym.
 Because snow is soft, you're also getting more resistance than usual, so even if you don't feel you're running as hard in it, you'll be building strength.